cooscoos/Hoive/README.md

 ## To do
 ### Mosquito

 Logic for mosquito is embedded in pmoore.
-Needs to be embedded in board if things are going to work with history
+Needs to be embedded in board if things are going to work with history.

+Logic for mosquito doesn't allow it to sumo.
+Really the mosquito to completely restart pmoore turn as the sucked beast.

 Get test mosquito working